~~~ Frequently Asked Questions ~~~

 Zorro is really 100% free since

-its development was sponsored.
-However when you earn more than $
+its development was donated.
+However when earning more than $

-30,000 per year with Zorro, a sponsorship is required.
-You can find
+30,000 per year with Zorro, a sponsor license is required.
+Find

 the license details

 No, Zorro runs on your local PC or on a